Splunk-App-and-TA-development/analytic_story_execution/README.md

 `| investigate `

-Run all investigative searches belonging to a analytics story detection results.
-Note that `investigate` is a streaming command and can be excuted after detect for example:
+This runs all investigative searches related to the results of a detection in an Analytic Story.
+Note that investigate is a streaming command and can be executed after "Detect."

 ```
 detect story="Malicious Powershell"